MakieOrg/Makie.jl/docs/src/functions.md

 wireframe
 ```

-@library_ref[example] "Wireframe of a Surface" "Wireframe of a Mesh" "Wireframe of Sphere"
+@library[example] "Wireframe of a Surface" "Wireframe of a Mesh" "Wireframe of Sphere"

 ## Mesh